-Note: When generating a machine image, some services are disabled or enabled depending on the target machine image being created (refer to Changes to Service State Based on Target).
+Note: When generating a machine image, some services are disabled or enabled depending on the target machine image being created (refer to Service State).

 To create an image from a scan:

 - 1. Go to the Migration tab. - 2.
 Double click on the scan to view details. - 3.
 Click on the generate icon in the top right.